-For all new employees in Australia (including temporary hires and staff transfers), offers of employment are contingent upon the outcome of pre-employment checks, which include age verification and right to work.
+For all new employees in Australia (including temporary hires), offers of employment are contingent upon the outcome of pre-employment checks, which include age verification and right to work.

 Culture and Principles

 BlackRock Australia believes that developing a strong corporate culture is an important component of its human capital management practices and critical to long-term success.